pablobernabeu/VTT-Transcription-App/README.md

 # VTT Transcription App

-**VTT Transcription App** is an open-source, R-based web application that allows the conversion of subtitle files from the [Web Video Text Tracks (WebVTT) Format](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) into plain texts.
-For this purpose, the VTT file (with extension `.txt` or `.vtt`) is uploaded to the app.
-Automatically, metadata such as timestamps are removed, and the text is formatted.
-Files can be successively submitted and downloaded (as `.docx` and `.txt`).
-As such, this app can serve to make audiovisual content more accessible.
+**VTT Transcription App** is an open-source, R-based web application that allows the conversion of subtitle files from the [Web Video Text Tracks (WebVTT) Format](https://www.w3.org/TR/webvtt1/) into plain texts.
+For this purpose, users upload a VTT file with extension `.vtt` or `.txt`.
+Automatically, metadata such as timestamps are removed, and the text is formatted into a paragraph.
+The result is displayed on the website, and can also be downloaded as `.docx` and `.txt` documents.
+Overall, this application serves to improve the accessibility of subtitles.

-Since this application has not been exhaustively tested yet, you may wish to revise the result of the transcription, which is displayed on the website.

 ## :globe_with_meridians:&nbsp; The web application can be [launched here](https://pablo-bernabeu.shinyapps.io/VTT-Transcription-App/) or [here](https://mybinder.org/v2/gh/pablobernabeu/VTT-Transcription-App/HEAD?urlpath=shiny)